MohanasundaramA/Resume_Classification/README.md

 - Sklearn - 1.2.0

 ## Dataset
 The dataset is scraped from online webpages named Resources for Employers.
-It contains 26 different job categories. "industry," "job_designation," "job_description," "responsibilities," "requirements," "skills," and "url_links" are the different categories of data scraped from the website.
-The dataset contains 1038 rows and 6 columns.
+There are 26 distinct job categories in it.
+Many kinds of data collected from the website include "industry," "job designation," "job description," "responsibilities," "requirements," "skills," and "url links".
+The dataset has 6 columns and 1038 rows.

 ## Flow of the project
-1. Scraped the required contents from the website and made them into a dataframe.
+1. Gathered the required website content and converted it into a dataframe.
-2. Corrected the target class's class imbalance.
+2. Redressed the class disparity in the target class.
-3. Text pre-processing (removal of stop words, emojis, mentions, urls, and other noise, as well as a lemmatizing and stemming stage) and merging all the columns into a single column.
+3. Text pre-processing (including a lemmatizing and stemming stage, the elimination of stop words, emoticons, mentions, urls, and other noise), and combining all the columns into one column.
-4. Use the TF-IDF vectorizer to convert the data into a model of numerical features that are ready to be used for classification.
+4. Used the TF-IDF vectorizer to convert the data into a model of numerical features that are ready to be used for classification.
 5. Train five different ML classifiers using the training vectors with a splitting factor of 0.2.

-6. Tune some of the parameters of the best classifier among the five to improve the model's accuracy.
+6. Tune some of the parameters of the top classifier among the five to improve the model's accuracy.
 7. Use the best estimator of the selected classifier to predict the test labels.

 ## Preprocessing Techniques:
 - Letter casing